 Next time: adapting to the realities of a digital world.

-And by the way: I'm making a course to help us explore time management.
+And by the way: I made a course to help us explore time management.
 The most common complaint I hear from colleagues — and experience in my own life — is that there's just not enough time.
 How do we become more resilient in the face of this reality?
 How do we adapt?
-Here's the waitlist for the course.
+Here's the course.